 Though several sectors were opting for database migration services, many financial services businesses in the past were reluctant to move to the cloud due to the security and compliance challenges associated with it.
 Considering the nature of services provided by financial companies, risking either of these priorities could be harmful.
-This is why the financial businesses were hesitant in discarding their legacy systems and data centers.
+This is why the financial businesses were hesitant to discard their legacy systems and data centers.

 However, cloud computing has evolved a lot, and there is a significant improvement in the security of data stored within the cloud.
-Cloud Services Providers like Microsoft Azure offers built-in services to safeguard infrastructure, applications, and data.
-This provision by Azure is helping the financial companies in identifying the rapidly evolving threats early and responding quickly to them.
+Cloud service providers like Microsoft Azure offer built-in services to safeguard infrastructure, applications, and data.
+This provision by Azure is helping financial companies identify rapidly evolving threats early and respond quickly to them.
 As a result, the cloud adoption rate has increased substantially.

 The legacy infrastructure has a lot of issues related to it.
-The first and foremost is you need to invest heavily in expensive servers and supporting equipment along with other hardware.
-The idea is even that is not a one-time expense.
+First and foremost you need to invest heavily in expensive servers and supporting equipment along with other hardware.
+The idea is that is not a one-time expense.
 You need to keep investing in maintaining, upgrading, and repairing those servers, equipment, and hardware.

 By integrating various business units through the unified platform it provides for sharing data among people and teams, cloud computing enables enterprise synchronization.
 This synchronization translates into integrated and improved decision-making processes that, in turn, yield faster solutions to customer challenges and problems.
 Moreover, the cloud also accelerates collaboration and decision-making by unlocking more actionable and sophisticated analytics and insights through standard and connected data sets.

 By focusing on mobile productivity, the cloud makes operations more resilient and agile.
-Organizations do not require to tether their employees to the desks.
+Organizations are not required to tether their employees to their desks.
 The employees can access data and services virtually with a click of the mouse.
 This feature of the cloud makes it even more crucial for financial companies, especially post the Covid-19 pandemic when the entire world was forced to adopt the WFH culture.

 The cloud enables business innovation.
 Through it, financial companies can streamline operations and improve the quality of customer experiences.
 They can gain useful insights into customer behavior through advanced analytics capabilities and give their teams the relevant information required for personalizing offers, optimizing products, and improving customer satisfaction.